Table of Contents

 If testosterone levels are higher at least in one of the lab tests, the insurer can refuse from providing medical services coverage.
 This demand involves other insurance providers that cover the testosterone treatment expenses partially.

 Other Insurers Instructions to Consider

 Some insurance companies consider only levels of testosterone in a blood test and the endocrinologist’s conclusion.
 Their plans allow patients to reduce final treatment costs only partially.
-For example, Cigna and Regence insurers offer the coverage of lab evaluation and clinic-based medical services but do not compensate expenses on injections and other oral medication prescribed.
+For example, Cigna and Regence insurers offer coverage of lab evaluation and clinic-based medical services but do not compensate expenses on injections and other oral medication prescribed.

 Nevertheless, many patients would like to save at least a part of the costs for their low T treatment cycle.
 That is why insurer clients agree to receive partial compensation to cover their medical expenses.
 Most American pharmacies and private clinics with endocrinologist’s offices accept bills from insurance organizations like:

 - Health Net;

 - UnitedHealthcare, etc.

 Anyway, it is possible to start therapy without insurance and at affordable prices because some US-based clinics provide consumers with profitable discounts.
 Some price lists include special offers for regular procedures that are not covered by the insurance.
 For example, each second visit to the doctor will cost twice as little as the first appointment.
 If you will require the second treatment course, your costs for injections will be covered as well.

-It is necessary to keep track of the pricing plans of the clinic you’ve chosen to get the treatment at.
+It is necessary to keep track of the pricing plans of the clinic you’ve chosen to get the treatment.
 Each medical service provider has its own terms and conditions just as well as insurers do.
 Don’t hesitate to learn all you need to know about your oncoming treatment and ask about the discounts available.